dbunker/SABR/README.md

 Run
 -------------------------

 To run SABR, provide an optional flag, the number of stages to use, and the input source path.
+The solution can be found in result.txt.

 Example:
 ./sabr 20 test/Simple/simple.tb